 F.S.
-SECTION 205.067 - EXEMPTIONS FOR BROKER ASSOCIATES AND SALES ASSOCIATES
+Section 205.067 - Exemptions for Broker Associates and Sales Associates

-Florida Statute section 205.067 was adopted in 2012 and states that individuals licensed and operating as broker associates or sales associates under F.S. chapter 475 are not required to apply for an exemption from a local business tax, pay a local business tax, or obtain a local business tax receipt.
+Florida Statute section 205.067 was adopted in 2012 and states that individuals licensed and operating as broker associates or sales associate under F.S. chapter 475 are not required to apply for an exemption from a local business tax, pay a local business tax, or obtain a local business tax receipt.

-An individual exempt under F.S. section 205.067 may not be held liable by any local governing authority for the failure of a principal or employer to apply for an exemption from a local business tax, pay a local business tax, or obtain a local business tax receipt.
+An individual exempt under F.S.
+Section 205.067 may not be held liable by any local governing authority for the failure of a principal or employer to apply for an exemption from a local business tax, pay a local business tax, or obtain a local business tax receipt.

-An individual exempt under F.S. section 205.067 may not be required by any local governing authority to apply for an exemption from a local business tax, otherwise prove his or her exempt status, or pay any tax or fee related to a local business tax.
+An individual exempt under F.S.
+Section 205.067 may not be required by any local governing authority to apply for an exemption from a local business tax, otherwise prove his or her exempt status, or pay any tax or fee related to a local business tax.